 In traditional German herbal medicine bitter herbs are generally known to stimulate appetite and improve digestion.
 The before-dinner drink, or aperitif, using bitter herbs had its origin in the Roman practice of drinking wine with bitter herbs, to help process food with maximum efficiency and counteract the effects of overeating.

-Modern science reveals that bitters promote appetite in the short-term, typically within 30 minutes after consuming bitters.
-However, in the long-term, typically around 4 hours, bitters preserve a feeling of fullness.
+Modern science has revealed that bitters promote appetite in the short-term, typically within 30 minutes after consuming bitters.
+However, in the long-term, typically around 4 hours after ingestion, bitters preserve a feeling of fullness.

 The net effect of consuming bitters before eating is a reduction in food intake.
 In mice studied, those who consumed bitters before eating showed a 49% lower food intake, as compared to mice without bitters.

-Modern studies focus on the interaction of bitters on both: (i) our taste buds; and (ii) our gastrointestinal tract.
+Modern studies focus on the interaction of bitters in two ways: (i) the way that our taste buds react, and (ii) bitters effect on our gastrointestinal tract.
 Recognizing a bitter flavor in our mouth stimulates our bitter taste-receptors, and triggers a toxic response.
 The interaction of bitters on our taste buds induces the secretion of a hunger hormone in our stomach, called ghrelin.
 This causes a short-term sense of hunger, usually within 30 minutes of consuming bitters.

 Interestingly, after consuming bitters, a long-term decrease in appetite follows the temporary increase.
 The decrease in appetite results from the gastrointestinal tract’s response to bitter substances.
 In the GI tract, our bitter taste response acts to delay gastric emptying (bowel movements), to prevent the intake of more “toxic foods”.